 That's it.

-And it's just even though I don't like smoking and I, you know, hate being around smokers, I just don't want any uh motions to open up something that might potentially take away some of the rights that I enjoy later down the road.
+And it's just, even though I don't like smoking and I, you know, hate being around smokers, I just don't want any motions to open up something that might potentially take away some of the rights that I enjoy later down the road.

-I know it's a bit of a slippery slope, but I just think it was something that you know should be kept in mind in the discussion.
+I know it's a bit of a slippery slope, but I just think it was something that should be kept in mind in the discussions.

 Cigarettes today, hot fudge Sundays tomorrow.